MohammadMaftoun/Talk2Tables/README.md

 # Talk2Tables
 # 🤖 Agentic Analytics Platform

-A **secure, multi-agent AI platform** for analyzing tabular data using **natural language**.
+A **secure, multi-agent AI platform** for analyzing tabular data utilizing **natural language**.
 Designed with modular agents, strong security guarantees, and an interactive Streamlit interface.

 > Upload your dataset, ask questions in plain English, and get **insights, code, and visualizations** — automatically.